zkemail/docusaurus/docs/zk-email-sdk/setup.md

 We have provided a GitHub template that includes working examples from this guide, including Node.js, React and Next.js implementations.

-This templates allows you to get started quickly with the ZK Email SDK.
+This templates allows you to get started quickly with the Blueprint SDK.

 <div style={{
   padding: "1rem",